-I just want to put it out there that this story is not about hating on anyone nor is it about being scammed in Taiwan.
+I just want to put it out there that I wasn’t scammed.
 I just think the word ‘tourist-trapped’ is the right definition of what happened to me on my birthday.

 I come from a tropical country where, instead of cherry blossoms, you’ll see coconut trees all year-round.
 I was obviously looking forward to finally witness one.
 But that’s for another story.

 Days before our trip, I asked some of my friends who went there a week before me if it’s still very cold.
 They all said that it’s not that cold anymore and in fact, it was sunny the whole time they were there.
 Besides, it was almost March which is the start of the spring season.
 It’s not going to be that cold anymore, or so I thought.

 The weather forecast indicated that it will be 25-28° for the whole week.
 But on our 2nd day, the temperature dropped to 14° and damn, it got really cold.
 The entire city was also covered in a thick blanket of fog so you can imagine how gloomy it was.
 Not to mention, when I opened my phone and checked the weather, it actually indicated ‘dry and dreary’.